-The Whole30 diet was officially launched in 2009 after a co-founder shared her experience with a 30-day diet experiment on her blog.
+The Whole30 diet was officially launched in 2009 after a co-founder shared her experience with a 30 day diet plan on her blog.
 Since then, tons of people have changed their lives and health with the Whole30 meal plan.
 The creators of Whole30 urge you to, “Think of it as a short-term nutritional reset, designed to help you put an end to unhealthy cravings and habits, restore a healthy metabolism, heal your digestive tract, and balance your immune system.”

 The program started with the idea that some ailments, like muscle aches, overuse injuries, skin issues, stomach problems, inability to lose weight and more, cannot be explained.
 Because of this, there is a theory that some of the foods we eat (such as dairy, grains, sugar and legumes) are having these kinds of negative impacts on our overall health.

 How do you know if your problems are caused by food or some other culprit?
-First things first, cut out all of these troublesome, inflammatory-inducing and potential problem-causing foods.
+First things first, cut out all of this troublesome, inflammatory-inducing and potential problem-causing foods.
 Not forever, just for 30 days.
-Taking 30 days (a totally doable amount of time) to cleanse your body of the harmful effects of unhealthy foods, heal it with healthy foods and reset your cravings for real food and leaving your desire for processed foods behind, could completely change your health, life and body.
+Taking 30 days (a totally doable amount of time) to cleanse your body of the harmful effects of unhealthy foods, heal it with healthy foods and reset your cravings for real food and leaving your desire for processed foods behind, could completely change your health, life, and body.
 The 30 days will give you a chance to determine if the no-no foods are indeed causing you to feel like garbage.
-If you notice positive improvements in your health, energy, skin, digestion, etc., you can assume that your old diet was not agreeing with you.
+If you notice positive improvements in your health, energy, skin, digestion, etc., you can assume that your old diet was not agreeing with you and that you’ve experienced Whole30 results.

-What exactly is the Whole30 diet?
-Some consider it a modified Paleo diet, because it operates with the premise that humans probably aren’t meant to eat foods like added sugars and dairy.
+What is the Whole30 meal plan?
+Some consider it a modified Paleo diet or ketogenic diet, because it operates on the premise that humans probably aren’t meant to eat foods like added sugars and dairy.
 In a sense, Whole30 simply requires you to eat only real food.
 If it was man-made, it’s off limits — pretty simple, right?

+Now, let’s take a look at our Whole30 review.
 Conceptually, the Whole30 meal plan has the potential to be an effective way for people to start being more mindful of the food they are eating.
 In general, most fad diets start out that way, and only become ineffective or harmful if not followed correctly.
-Here is a breakdown of what it takes to follow the Whole30 diet.
+Here is a breakdown of what it takes to follow the 30 day diet plan.

 Whole30 offers a list of steps to help beginners succeed throughout their 30 days of eating ‘real’ food.
 Here is a quick summary of those steps.

 Steps 1 and 2: Learn about the Whole30 meal plan and what it stands for BEFORE you commit.
 Then learn the dos and don’ts.
-The rest of our beginner’s guide will help introduce you to what Whole30 is and isn’t, and what you can and can’t eat throughout, so read on.
+The rest of our beginner’s guide will help introduce you to what Whole30 is and isn’t, and what you can and can’t eat.
+So read on!

 Step 3: Pick a start date and commit.
 The Whole30 team recommends starting as soon as you can, but not necessarily right away.
 It’s better to wait if you have a big event coming up where you won’t be as much in control of what you are able to eat, such as a wedding, a competition or a vacation to an unfamiliar place.
 You need to be able to be in control of your diet for the entire 30 days.